siberianfox/tinygwiki/Github-Notes.md

 A few rules to live by.
 Many git problems I have start from working in some "place" I don't think I'm in or on some set of files in an indeterminate state.
 These practices help reduce those possibilities.

 **When you sit down to work always do this**
-* Check Branches and Stage area (`user& git status`) to see what branch you are on and if you have any uncommitted files in your local repository
+* Check Branches and Stage area [`user& git status`] to see what branch you are on and if you have any uncommitted files in your local repository
-* If you do have uncommitted files then stash them somewhere before doing the pull
+* Stash any uncommitted files then stash them somewhere before doing the pull.
+You should generally avoid leaving uncommitted files at the end of a session, but it's not always possible.
-* Pull origin and update current branch [`git pull origin CURRENT_BRANCH`] to make sure you are synced with origin
+* Pull origin and update current branch [`user& git pull origin CURRENT_BRANCH`] to make sure you are synced with origin.

 **When you are ready to end the session** leave the work area clean.
 Commit everything - unless you are sure you don't want to.
 Decide if you want to push or not.
 * Commit from Stage dialog